rcdrodrigo/ahs-compressor/README.md

 - [ ] Add support for more languages (e.g., JavaScript, Java) using dedicated parsers.
 - [ ] Create a Python client to interact with the API more easily.

+## ❤️ Support This Project

+AHS-Compressor is a free and open-source project that requires time and effort to maintain and improve.
+If you find this tool useful, please consider supporting its development.

+⭐ **Star the Repository:** It's the quickest and easiest way to show your support and help the project gain visibility within the community.

+💝 **Contribute:** Found a bug?
+Have an idea for improvement?
+Pull requests are welcome!

+📢 **Spread the Word:** Share the project with other developers who might find it useful.